Förkväll

 Förkväll (2006–2007, 2009–2011) was a Swedish daily talk show that started airing in 2006 on TV4.
-The show lasted until January 2011 before it was cancelled.
+The show ran until January 2011 before it was cancelled.

-Förkväll focused on life style and popular culture and is an attempt to compete with the SVT show Gokväll, but for a younger demographic.
+Förkväll focused on lifestyle and popular culture and is an attempt to compete with the SVT show Gokväll, but for a younger demographic.

 For the first season, the hosts were the model and reality show star Carolina Gynning, singer and actress Kayo Shekoni, journalist Alexandra Pascalidou, comedian and radio show host Carina Berg and author Mari Jungstedt.
-In the two first season was the program broadcasting live from Stockholm Central Station.
+In the first two seasons the program was broadcast live from Stockholm Central Station.
 Among the guests have been Victoria Silvstedt, Kjell Bergqvist, Helena Bergström, Andreas Wilson, Anna Book, Måns Zelmerlöw as well as internationally acclaimed stars such as Irish boy band Westlife.

 On 23 March 2007 it was revealed that TV4 was about to cancel Förkväll after its season finale the same day.
-TV4 got a storm of emails and phone calls from angry viewers and TV4 says to Swedish newspaper Aftonbladet and Expressen that they are now instead planning a third season later this year.
+TV4 got a storm of emails and phone calls from angry viewers and TV4 told Swedish newspapers Aftonbladet and Expressen that they were instead planning a third season later that year.
 On 24 May the decision was made to cancel Förkväll.
-The reason was economical and that Carolina Gynning didn't want to continue with the talk show.
-Carolina Gynning and Carina Berg will be hosting the audition part of Idol 2007 in Sweden.
+The reason was economical and that Carolina Gynning did not want to continue with the talk show.
+Carolina Gynning and Carina Berg were to host the audition part of Idol 2007 in Sweden.

 The talk show started airing again on 12 October 2009 live from "Radisson Blu Royal Viking Hotel" in Stockholm with Elisabet Höglund, Yvonne Ryding and Carin da Silva as host.
 In February 2010 Elisabet Höglund left the program and was replaced by Carolina Gynning, in week 12 same year she temporarily replace by Agneta Sjödin and Hans Fahlén.
 In the next season, starting 4 October 2010, the program hosts were replaced by Agneta Sjödin, Carolina Gynning, Hans Fahlén, Adam Alsing and Linda Lindorff.